Luiss1776/osTicket-Prereqs/README.md

 CONFIGURATION OF IIS IS BELOW

 Opening IIS As admin.
-Register PHP from within IIS INSTALL OSTicket
+Register PHP from within IIS, INSTALL OSTicket,
-Open windows Tab bottom left
+Open windows Tab bottom left,
-Right Click IIS run as admin
+Right Click IIS to run as admin,
-Once opened you will see PHP manager
+Once opened you will see the PHP manager,
-Click it, you will see PHP is not enabled
+Click it, you will see PHP is not enabled,
-Click register new PHP version
+Click register new PHP version,
-Click browse (The 3 dots button)
+Click browse (The 3 dots button),
-Open PHP folder, then click PHP-CGI
+Open the PHP folder, then click PHP-CGI,
-Press done or Ok
+Press done or Ok.
 </p>
 <br />